yetanotherco/yet-another-bridge/contracts/README.md

 ### Upgrade Escrow (on Starknet)

-If you wish to upgrade any previously deployed `Escrow` contract, it is possible through a command.
+Our Escrow contract is also upgradeable, but it's method and process of upgrading is different than YABTransfer's upgrade.
+Starknet implemented the `replace_class` syscall, allowing a contract to update its source code by replacing its class hash once deployed.
+So, to upgrade Escrow, a new class hash must be declared, and the contract's class hash must be replaced.

 We will perform the upgrade using the `starkli` tool, so the same configuration used for deployment is necessary:

 1. Configure `contracts/cairo/.env` file.